I am Senior Lecturer in Colonial and Postcolonial History.

 Chapters and articles

-‘From Princely to Barbaric: Indian Masculinities as Colonial Landscape in Bourne and Bourne & Shepherd’s Photographs’, in Marcus Banks and Annamaria Motrescu-Mayes (eds), Visual Histories of India (Delhi: Primus Books of Ratna Sagar, 2017).
+‘From Princely to Barbaric: Indian Masculinities as Colonial Landscape in Bourne and Bourne & Shepherd’s Photographs’, in Marcus Banks and Annamaria Motrescu-Mayes (eds), Visual Histories of South Asia (Delhi: Primus Books of Ratna Sagar, 2018), 143-170.

-'Frantz Fanon's The Wretched of the Earth, Embodying the Aanti-colonial Aaction', in Rachel Hammersley (ed.), Revolutionary Thought Moments, in J. C. Davis and John Morrow (general editors) Textual Moments in the History of Political Thought (London: Bloomsbury Publishing PLC, 2015), 167-174.
+'Frantz Fanon's The Wretched of the Earth: Embodying the Anti-colonial Action', in Rachel Hammersley (ed.), Revolutionary Moments, in J. C. Davis and John Morrow (general editors) Textual Moments in the History of Political Thought (London: Bloomsbury Publishing PLC, 2015), 167-174.

-'Transmissible Sites: Monuments, Memorials memorials and their visibility on the metropole and periphery', in Frank Müller and Dominik Geppert (eds), Sites of Imperial Memory: Commemorating colonial rule in the nineteenth and twentieth centuries Dominion in the 19th and 20th Centuries (Manchester: Manchester University Press, 2015), 21-38.
+'Transmissible Sites: Monuments, memorials and their visibility on the metropole and periphery', in Frank Müller and Dominik Geppert (eds), Sites of Imperial Memory: Commemorating colonial rule in the nineteenth and twentieth centuries (Manchester: Manchester University Press, 2015), 21-38.